Library Instruction Overview

 Online Guides for your courses

 Course-specific Class Guides can help instructors introduce their students to a selection of discipline-based research databases, information literacy concepts and skills, print resources, and authoritative websites that are relevant to class needs and specific assignments.
-Partnering with a subject librarian, instructors can tailor resource lists for specific projects or assignments, and also arrange for the librarian to deliver in-class instruction sessions and work individually with students needing research assistance.
+Partnering with a liaison librarian, instructors can tailor resource lists for specific projects or assignments, and also arrange for the librarian to deliver in-class instruction sessions and work individually with students needing research assistance.

 Course-related instruction sessions

-You can also collaborate with your subject librarian to teach or co-teach an in-class course-related instruction session.
+You can also collaborate with your liaison librarian to teach or co-teach an in-class course-related instruction session.
 These sessions focus on introducing your students to subject-focused research materials relevant to your class or discipline, and helping students learn the best means to gather and evaluate scholarly information.
 Whenever possible, active learning strategies and a student-centered approach are customary.
 When you collaborate with a librarian, you can also opt for the course-related instruction session(s) taught by your librarian to take place in one of the Library's computer labs, allowing students to have authentic hands-on practice with the databases, resources, and activities being introduced.

-To arrange for an in-class course-related instruction session, please contact your subject librarian at least two weeks prior to the date the instruction is desired.
+To arrange for an in-class course-related instruction session, please contact your liaison librarian at least two weeks prior to the date the instruction is desired.
 The earlier the contact, the more you and your librarian can discuss your student learning goals, assignments, and plan meaningfully toward the desired outcomes.

 The Library's Course Reserves Processing staff work with hundreds of faculty and courses each semester, and will link instructors' Course Reserve lists online in the Library website.
 Digital items that instructors request will be linked on these lists.
 Any books, DVDs, and other physical items requested will be listed on the Course Reserve list and available for students to request at the Library's Circulation Desk.